CreatorDev/openwrt-old/README.md

             ( ) Basic platform profile for Marduk with Cascoda ca8210 ( ) Wifi testing profile for Marduk with TI cc2520

-You can also load Marduk platform (with TI cc2520) specific OpenWrt configuration for Pistachio by adding following into .config file.
+Alternatively, you can also load Marduk platform with TI cc2520 specific OpenWrt configuration for IMG Pistachio by adding following into .config file:

     $ echo "CONFIG_TARGET_pistachio=y" > .config
     $ echo "CONFIG_TARGET_pistachio_marduk_marduk_cc2520=y" >> .config

-You can also load Marduk platform (with Cascoda ca8210) specific OpenWrt configuration for Pistachio by adding following into .config file.
+Similarly, you can do the same for Marduk platform with Cascoda ca8210 specific OpenWrt configuration:

     $ echo "CONFIG_TARGET_pistachio=y" > .config
     $ echo "CONFIG_TARGET_pistachio_marduk_marduk_ca8210=y" >> .config